RobinWeiler/RV/README.md

 ## Documentation

-To view RV's documentation, simply open the "index.html" file in the "documentation" directory using the webbrowser of your choice.
+To view RV's documentation, click [here](https://robinweiler.github.io/RV/) or open the "index.html" file in the "docs" directory using the webbrowser of your choice.

 ## Getting started